lgpdevtools/sraX/README.md

 ```
 Where:
 ```
--d	Mandatory directory containing the input file(s), which must be in FASTA format and
+-d	<full path to the mandatory directory containing the input sequence data, which must be in FASTA format and
-	consisting of individual assembled genome sequences.
+	consisting of individual assembled genome sequences>.
 ```